“Don’t forget,” my wife reminds me, “tomorrow is your mother’s birthday.”

 When she sings, she remembers how to smile.
 When she sings, she forgets how to be confused and afraid.
 When she sings, she forgets that she forgets.

-I suppose I forget things because there is less of a reason to remember them.
-It is a rare thing to have to be anywhere and there is no difference between weekdays and weekends in my life.
-The only thing that is critical is that one cannot buy beer on Sunday in Minnesota.
-For that you have to drive to Iowa – which thankfully is not far.
+Forgetting things is easy when there is less of a reason to remember them.
+It is a rare thing now to have to be anywhere and there seems little difference between weekdays and weekends.
+The only thing that is critical to remember is that one cannot buy beer on Sunday in Minnesota.
+For that we have Iowa – which thankfully is not far.

-And while I am slowly losing my edge, my wife has decided that she will make up for it.
-She always remembers whose birthday is coming up.
-She always remembers when it is Sunday and where I last put my razor least I use the fact that I lost it as an excuse to not shave before church.
+And as I slowly lose my edge, my wife makes up for it.
+She remembers whose birthday is coming up.
+She remembers when it is Sunday and where my razor is least the fact that it is lost become an excuse to not shave before church.

 She updates the calendar and makes sure that our doctor and dental appointments fall on the same day at the hour – least I forget.